xyproto/permissions2/README.md

 	})

-	// Set up a middleware handler for Martini, with a custom "permission denied" message.
-	// Use the xyproto/fizz middleware for a simpler solution. permissionHandler := func(w http.ResponseWriter, req *http.Request, c martini.Context) {
+	// Set up a middleware handler for Martini, with a custom "permission denied" message. permissionHandler := func(w http.ResponseWriter, req *http.Request, c martini.Context) {
 		// Check if the user has the right admin/user rights if perm.Rejected(w, req) {